Making the Elite: Top Jobs, Disparities, and Solutions

 Despite the elite college assigning nearly 50\% of its seats to disadvantaged castes, there are large disparities in labor market outcomes.
 The unconditional caste gap in earnings among graduates from the elite college is 17\%.
 In the presence of detailed controls on pre-college skills, within-college academic performance, previous labor market experience, and other employer-relevant skills, the gap is reduced to 11\%.
 There are no caste differences in pay for a given job, so the earnings gap is due to differences in job composition across castes.

 I further decompose the remaining 11\% caste gap in earnings into components attributable to each successive stage of the job placement process.
+The stages are job applications, application reading, written aptitude tests (``technicals"), group debates, non-technical personal interviews, job offers, and job choices.
+Group debates are \emph{non-technical}.
+They typically comprise two separate teams with 10-15 students in each, last a few hours, and assess a wide array of socio-emotional skills, including: communication, mannerisms, consensus building, collegiality, confidence, and teamwork.
 In my setting, firms post uniform job-specific (not match-specific) wages that are non-negotiable over the course of job search.
 Therefore, the remaining 11\% earnings gap can be further decomposed by comparing the caste difference in the composition of jobs at each stage of job search.
 The composition of job applications does not explain the remaining earnings gap.
-Firms conduct three pre-interview screening stages: application reading, written aptitude tests comprising either coding or case exams (``technicals"), and large group debates that test for socio-emotional skills.
-Together, these stages contribute to only about one-tenth of the remaining 11\% earnings gap.
+After job applications are submitted, the three pre-interview screening stages together contribute to only about one-tenth of the remaining 11\% earnings gap.
 The composition of job choices over offered jobs also does not contribute to the remaining earnings gap.
-Therefore, almost nine-tenths of the remaining 11\% earnings gap emerges between non-technical personal interviews and job offers, suggesting that policies informing applicants about job opportunities, modifying student preferences, or improving performance at university are unlikely to close the earnings gap for this population.
+Therefore, almost 90\% of the remaining 11\% earnings gap emerges between non-technical personal interviews and job offers, suggesting that policies informing applicants about job opportunities, modifying student preferences, or improving performance at university are unlikely to mitigate disparities \emph{for this population}.